PipedreamHQ/pipedream/docs/docs/workflows/events/concurrency-and-throttling/README.md

 ![image-20201027120141750](./images/image-20201027120141750.png)

-### Managing Event Concurency
+### Managing Event Concurrency

 Concurrency controls define how many events can be executed in parallel.
-To enforce serialized, in-order execution, limit concurency to `1` worker.
+To enforce serialized, in-order execution, limit concurrency to `1` worker.
 This guarantees that each event will only be processed once the execution for the previous event is complete.

 To execute events in parallel, increase the number of workers (the number of workers defines the maximum number of concurrent events that may be processed), or disable concurrency controls for unlimited parallelization.